klebs6/caffe2-rs/caffe2op-filler/README.md

 # Description for `caffe2op-filler`

-## Filler Operators for Initializing Neural
+## Filler Operators for Initializing Neural Network Parameters
-Network Parameters

 This Rust crate provides a collection of mathematical operators, called filler operators, used in deep learning and machine learning applications to initialize the weights and biases of neural network parameters.

+**Note: This crate is currently being translated from C++ to Rust, and some function bodies may still be in the process of translation.**

 The initialization of neural network parameters is an essential step in the training process of deep learning models, as it sets the initial values for the weights and biases which will be gradually updated during the training process.

 The crate includes various types of filler operators, such as `UniformFillOp`,